sebastian-eck/I-MaT/README.md

 ### Education and Training

 I-MaT is an innovative tool for music analysis that can provide valuable support for music and musicology courses at both high school and university levels.
 Its user-friendly interface and modular design make it an ideal tool for students to quickly obtain results and explore various analytical approaches using computational methods, allowing them to gain a deeper understanding of the musical works they are studying.
 In addition to its analytical capabilities, I-MaT can serve as an effective didactic tool to introduce students to computer-assisted musicology and programming concepts in general, as well as music21 or other libraries used in the tool.

-By using I-MaT, students can develop valuable skills that will be useful not only in music but also in other areas of the humanities where digital methods are becoming increasingly important.
-Lastly, I-MaT's modular structure enables collaborative work not only in the classroom, but also bears the possibility to connect through platforms like GitHub, providing opportunities for global collaboration in musicology and other related disciplines.
+By using I-MaT, students can develop valuable analytical skills that will be useful not only in musicology but also in other areas of the humanities where data-driven methods are becoming increasingly important.

+Lastly, I-MaT's modular structure enables collaborative work not only in the classroom but also bears the possibility to connect through platforms like GitHub, providing opportunities for its further development.

 I-MaT should be seen as a contribution to Computational Musicology or Digital Musicology within the Digital Humanities.